 Summit to Sea: Youth Ocean Rangers Training

-The Youth Ocean Ranger Training Program is endorsed by the National Oceanic and Atmospheric Association’s (NOAA’s) National Marine Sanctuary program.
-Students participate in field research and coral outplanting to observe, report, and implement solutions that make our land-to-sea connection more sustainable.
+The Youth Ocean Ranger Training Program launches its Summit to Sea expedition on World Oceans Day, from June 8-16, 2018.
+Endorsed by the National Oceanic and Atmospheric Association’s (NOAA’s) National Marine Sanctuary program, students completing the course will be certified Youth Ocean Rangers recognized for their citizen science merits.
+In collaboration with the Florida Keys National Marine Sanctuary, students participate in field research and coral out-planting to observe, report, and implement solutions that make our land-to-sea connection more sustainable.

 Ocean Science in the Florida Keys